What is Acupuncture?

 Chinese Medicine has its own unique diagnostic system which was developed out of the combination of Daoist and Buddhist philosophy.
 Our system is intrinsically holistic.
 Within our diagnostic system you cannot separate body, mind, spirit.
 They are completely interconnected, in fact you cannot treat one without creating impact on the other levels.
 This is one of my main attractions to Chinese Medicine and Acupuncture.

-My Style of Acupuncture
+Our Style of Acupuncture

-The Complement Channels are a series of acupuncture meridians that prevent pathology entering the Primary Channel.
+The Complement Channels are a series of acupuncture meridians that prevent pathology entering the Primary Channels.
 The Primary Channels energy runs into the internal organs, so it is essential that pathology be kept out of the Primary Channels.

 The Complement Channels used to be a part of the trunk of Chinese Medical theory and practice, but during the Cultural Revolution much of Chinese Medicine was chopped and changed, and the Complement Channels were no longer taught in depth.